-Tory rebels fail in bid to reverse Boris Johnson’s international aid cuts
+MPs left with ‘blood on their hands’ after rejecting bid to overturn international aid cut, says charity

 Show all 50

-In a surprise compromise announced on Monday, Mr Sunak set out a new formula under which the cuts will be ended only if the independent Office for Budget Responsibility judges that the government’s overall budget involves no unsustainable borrowing for day-to-day spending and falling underlying debt.
-And he warned that if MPs rejected his plan, tax rises and cuts to domestic spending would be needed to restore the 0.7 per cent figure from January 2022.

-But Labour leader Sir Keir Starmer warned that conditions set by chancellor Rishi Sunak meant that the cut to 0.5 per cent would remain in place “indefinitely”, and certainly beyond the election due in 2024.

-Speaking after the vote, Mr Sunak said that the outcome had made the 0.7 per cent commitment “more secure for the long-term” while helping the government to “fix the problems with our public finances and continue to deliver for our constituents today”.
+Speaking after the vote, Mr Sunak said that the outcome had made the 0.7 per cent commitment “more secure for the long-term” while helping the government to “fix the problems with our public finances and continue to deliver for our constituents today” in the wake of the coronavirus pandemic.

-But Oxfam GB chief executive Danny Sriskandarajah described the vote as “a disaster for the world’s poorest people”.
+But Oxfam GB chief executive Danny Sriskandarajah described it as “a disaster for the world’s poorest people”.

 “With more people in need of humanitarian assistance than at any time since World War II, aid is needed more than ever.,” said Mr Sriskandarajah.

-“The cuts to UK aid are having a direct impact on thousands of lives today, and a delay in restoring aid will be felt for generations to come in parts of the world ravaged by conflict, climate change and the Covid-19 pandemic.

 “We are seeing a yawning gap between the rhetoric of ‘Global Britain’ and the reality of a government breaking its promises to the world’s poorest and further undermining the UK’s credibility on the international stage.
-These cuts won’t balance the books; the Government is putting politics above the lives of world’s most vulnerable communities.”
+These cuts won’t balance the books; the government is putting politics above the lives of world’s most vulnerable communities.”

+Kirsty O’Neill of Save the Children said that the outcome of the vote made an indefinite reduction to UK aid spending almost certain.

+Daniel Willis, campaigns and policy manager at Global Justice Now, said that government claims that aid cuts were needed to help pay down the £400bn cost of the pandemic failed to take into account the fact that the 0.7 per cent commitment already provided for automatically reduced spending in difficult economic times.

+“When the inevitable death and suffering from aid cuts hits the news, each and every MP who has voted to sever the UK’s 0.7 per cent commitment should know that blood is on their hands,” he said.
+“Today, claims of Global Britain ring hollow.”

-Ms Greenhill said: “Today’s result is a needless retreat from the world stage, enforced by the Treasury, at the exact moment the UK should be showing leadership and stepping up to the greatest global crises in our lifetimes.
+The UK director of the anti-poverty One Campaign, Romilly Greenhill, said: “Today’s result is a needless retreat from the world stage, enforced by the Treasury, at the exact moment the UK should be showing leadership and stepping up to the greatest global crises in our lifetimes.

 “It’s akin to cutting the RAF during the Battle of Britain.